 How will I know if they need help?

 Sometimes fawns do need our help!
-Hiding quietly is their best strategy to avoid attracting predators, so if a fawn is crying or wandering, that means they must be in trouble.
+Hiding quietly is their best strategy to avoid attracting predators, so if a fawn is crying or wandering, that means they may be in trouble.

 You’ll need to contact a wildlife rehabiliator if the fawn: